FOR IMMEDIATE RELEASE: June 29, 2009

 "From the mine to the ash, coal is a dirty business.
 It's also increasingly risky and expensive.
 The industry has no solid plan in place to clean up its act in the face of new federal regulations that will make coal pay for its pollution, including global warming pollution.
 That means the cost of coal will continue to rise, while the prices for clean energy, like wind, solar, and efficiency continue to fall.

 "Today marks the end of the road for EnviroPower's outdated plans, but only the beginning for a clean energy economy.
-We have barely scratched the surface of energy efficiency and clean energy's potential to create jobs and boost the economy."
+We have barely scratched the surface of energy efficiency and renewable energy potential to create jobs and boost the economy."

 A copy of the Supreme Court's order regarding Franklin County Power, et al. v.
 Sierra Club is available at: http://www.supremecourtus.gov/orders/courtorders/062909zor.pdf.
 Sierra Club was represented in this matter by Lester Pines and Kira Loehr of the Madison, Wisconsin law firm of Cullen Weston Pines & Bach, LLP and by Brian Wolfman and Greg Beck with Public Citizen in Washington, DC.